paurea/dumprsync/README.md

 To do this, two files are provided, ./systemd/dump.service and ./systemd/dump.timer which configure the unit and the timer for systemd respectively.

-There is very little redundancy in the dump, so if you are a little bit paranoid (as you should be with backups) you would like that less often (for example, once a month) you make a completely clean copy of the directory instead of using hard links.
+There is very little redundancy in the dump, so, if you are a little bit paranoid (as you should be with backups) you should run checkpoints less often than the regular backup (for example, once a month).
+A check point is a clean copy of the directory instead of using hard links.
 This effectively duplicates the space of the last dump copy.
-We call this a check point. and there is also a soft link in the dump pointing to it without the root name.
+There is also a soft link in the dump pointing to it without the root name.
 The script which creates the checkpoint is scripts/chkptme and the systemd configuration units and timer are ./systemd/chkpt.service and ./systemd/chkpt.timer.